 LATEST:

 We are now on to the South East Asia part of our travels.
-Currently emjoying the Philippines whle planning our onward travel to Japan and China.
-After that it's Indonesia.
+We've completed the Philippines and Japan, and are now in China while planning our onward travel to Indonesia.

 Blog